Melvin Mora

-Melvin Mora Diaz (born February 2, 1972) is a Venezuelan-American former professional baseball infielder.
-He played for the New York Mets, Baltimore Orioles, Colorado Rockies and Arizona Diamondbacks of Major League Baseball (MLB).
+Melvin Mora Diaz (born February 2, 1972) is a Venezuelan-American former professional baseball infielder who currently serves as a hitting coach for the Leones de Yucatán of the Mexican League.
+He played in Major League Baseball (MLB) for the New York Mets, Baltimore Orioles, Colorado Rockies, and Arizona Diamondbacks, and in the Chinese Professional Baseball League (CPBL) for the Mercuries Tigers.

 From his debut in 1999 to 2003, Mora was known as a utility player, playing all three outfield positions, shortstop, and second base.
 In 2004, the Orioles made Mora their everyday third baseman, a position he occupied through 2009.

-Career
+Playing career

 New York Mets

 Mora was signed out of Venezuela as an amateur free agent in 1991.
 After spending seven years in the Astros farm system and few months in the Chinese Professional Baseball League with the Mercuries Tigers, he signed as a free agent with the Mets in 1998 and made his major league debut in the 1999 season.
 Mora made himself more valuable by being able to play all three outfield positions, shortstop, second base and third.